-Seahawks notebook: Seattle places Ed Dickson on IR, promotes Tyrone Swoopes, list Jadeveon Clowney as questionable for Sunday’s game
+Seahawks notebook: Seattle places Ed Dickson on IR, promotes Tyrone Swoopes, lists Jadeveon Clowney as questionable for Sunday’s game

 Swoopes played in one game for Seattle in each of the 2017 and 2018 seasons and was re-signed to the practice squad in October to add depth at tight end in the wake of Will Dissly’s season-ending injury.

-Lockett was limited in practice earlier this week as he continued to recover from the injury that caused him to spend two nights in a Bay Area hospital following the game due to concerns about swelling and the possibility of compartment syndrome.
+Lockett was limited in practice earlier this week as he continued to recover from the injury that caused him to spend two nights in a Bay Area hospital after the game due to concerns about swelling and the possibility of compartment syndrome.
 But Lockett returned to Seattle a week ago Wednesday and Carroll has consistently said the team was optimistic he wouldn’t miss any games.

 The Eagles, meanwhile, officially ruled starting right tackle Lane Johnson out with a concussion, meaning former Woodinville and WSU standout Andre Dillard will get the start.